symonb/symonb.github.io/docs/math/filters/filters_theory.md

 [![image](images/FOH%20casual.png)](images/FOH%20casual.png){:class="img-responsive"}

 Better, but this is still not the same result as Matlab gives.
 Values are correct but shifted by 1 period.
 That is because we wanted to interpolate between points as a linear function.
 We need to wait 1 period to get the next value and then interpolate.
-But this is a problem when we want to produce a continuous signal from the discrete signal.
-Our goal is to recreate values of the sampled signal and between values is not so important.
-So let's add one z to the nominator (make this transfer function non-casual in the s domain).
-But can we use the non-casual functions?
-In the discrete world - yes, not anyone but when the nominator and denominator are of the same order it is fine.
-When we get a new value of input our output can give some value because we only focus on discrete values. when we would like to create a linear continuous function from these inputs we have to wait for the next input to interpolate between neighboring points.
+To remove that delay let's just add one z to the nominator and call it a day.
+Stop for a minute.
+When we added z to the nominator this transfer function became non-casual.
+Can we use the non-casual functions if they are impossible to realize in real life?

+Our goal is to recreate values of the sampled output signal received from our plant for given input signals - in this case, ramp functions.
+We want to recreate in the discrete domain the same outputs as in continuous - this isn't possible in real life but can be simulated.
+Therefore we can analyze our system response in a discrete version with values matching the analogue plant response although there is no possibility of creating a digital version which would behave exactly as the analogue (the same response without any delay).

 $$
 \begin{gather} H_{FOH}(z) =\frac{(z-1)^2}{z} \mathcal{Z}\left\{ \mathcal{L^{-1}}\left \{\frac{H(s)}{T^2s^2} \right\} \right\} \end{gather}